 Although FIV and HIV are distant relatives, humans cannot be infected by the FIV virus, cats cannot be infected by the HIV virus and dogs are not affected by either of them.
 A fourth retrovirus, feline foamy virus (FFV) is also present in many cats.
 What health issues, if any, that FFV might cause in cats remains unknown.
 Some cats are positive for FIV and FFV and a few for FFV, FeLV and FIA.
-How these mixed viral infections might affect the health of cats is also poorly understood, but none believe that it is a positive event.
+How these mixed viral infections might affect the health of cats is also poorly understood.
+But none believe that it is a positive event.

 How Common Is The Feline immunodeficiency /FIV virus?

 The FIV virus is quite common.
 In prosperous countries it is considerably more so than FeLV.
 The virus is present worldwide.
 Cornell University believes that in the United States, 2.5-5% of cats that exhibit no symptoms carry the virus.
 When they sampled the blood of cats that were already showing signs of various illnesses, the percentage increased to 15%.
 Similar increases were found for cats that were allowed to range out of doors.
 In another study 1.7% of cats at animal shelters and 3.1% of cats presented to animal hospitals, and 3.9% of feral and colony cats tested positive for FIV.
 Male cats had four times the number of positives as female cats and adult cats four time the number of positives as juvenile cats.
-In that sampling cats showing evidence of illness were about three times as likely to be positive for FIV than cats that did not. (ask me for AAFP Guidelines2009.pdf) In another study, 0.3% of cats tested at animal shelters and veterinary hospitals were positive for both FeLV and FIV. (read here)
+In that sampling cats showing evidence of illness were about three times as likely to be positive for FIV than cats that did not. (ask me for AAFPGuidelines2009) In another study, 0.3% of cats tested at animal shelters and veterinary hospitals were positive for both FeLV and FIV. (read here)

 At first glance, FIV+ cats appear to be more common in Australia.
 In house cats two years old and older that had no access to the outdoors, 13% in New South Wales, 15% in Victoria, 16% in Queensland and 20% in Western Australia were positive using the IDEXX SNAP FIV/FeLV Combo test™. (ask me for Westman2019).
-However some of those Australian incidence studies went door-to-door sampling cats to be sure that it wasn’t only cats that regularly visited their veterinarians who donated blood samples. ( read here ) So the American, UK and EU studies may have actually missed a lot of FIV+ cats.
+However some of those Australian incidence studies went door-to-door sampling cats to be sure that it wasn’t only cats that regularly visited their veterinarians who provided blood samples. (read here ) So the North American, UK and EU studies may have actually missed a lot of FIV+ cats.

 Where Did My Cat Catch The Feline immunodeficiency Virus?